mgmeyers/obsidian-easy-bake/README.md

 <h1 align="center">Easy Bake</h1>

 <p align="center">
-Easy Bake is an Obsidian plugin that allows compiling your notes into larger documents.
+Compile your Obsidian notes into larger documents.
 This plugin is focused on simplicity.
 For more complex compilation scenarios, try <a href="https://github.com/kevboh/longform">kevboh's longform plugin</a>.
 </p>

 ---